 In Good Health spoke with three local dentists, who discuss the main dental concerns affecting people according to their age.

 6 months to 4 years

 “Generally, at 6 months, they should be seeing their pediatric dentist,” said Jolly M. Caplash, a dentist at Rochester Oral Surgery in Rochester and chairman of dentistry at Rochester Regional Health.
-“They may be seeing them sooner.
+“They may be seeing them sooner in case of any orthodontic emergencies.
 Once they go through that initial exam, maintain it every six months.
 They’re going through their pediatric dentist to see if their tooth eruption follows the right pattern.”